Wise Owl Tent Stakes

 Overview

-Tent stakes are easy to ignore until wind, loose soil, or one bad stock stake makes them the weak link.
+Tent stakes are easy to ignore until wind, loose soil, or one bad stock stake becomes the weakest part of the whole shelter.

-Best for Replacing flimsy tent stakes, desert soil, car-camp tents, tarps, and people who want a cheap shelter reliability upgrade.
+Best for Replacing flimsy tent stakes, adding guyline anchors, car-camp tents, tarps, and exposed sites where corners need more hold.

 Where to Buy